mmequignon/ansible_playbook_template/README.md

    Most of the time, you will need root access.
 The remote user should be root, or a sudoer.
    To use the playbook with less interactions, the sudoer account should be able to use sudo without password.

+   The remote host should have some requirements installed like `python` and `python-apt`.

-2. Modify the user mentionned in group\_vars depending on the remote user (as explained previously).
+2. Modify the user mentionned in `group\_vars/all.yml` depending on the remote user (as explained previously).
    In this folder, you will define some variables that will be passed to specific groups.
    For example, to use the user `foo` for the hosts group `bar`, create a `bar.yml` file containing this line.
    ```yaml